Rachel Wheeler, Morningside Translations

 Neural networks like GNMT, however, incorporate a more complex structure that mimics the way the human brain processes information.
 This approach replicates the idea of intuition in many ways, not simply hard definitions.
 In its first published iteration, Google is already claiming a 60% reduction in errors.

-For LSPs, these neural networks mean more–and cheaper–competition in the future.
+For LSPs, these neural networks mean more – and cheaper – competition in the future.
 The nature of work for translation agencies will need to change in order to remain relevant.

 Marketing Remains the Realm of People

-By far, the main edge LSPs will have over machine translation is experience and local culture understanding.
+By far, the main edge LSPs will have over machine translation is experience and local cultural understanding.
 For global businesses, marketing their goods and services is not just a matter of translating words.
 Successful marketing understands the emotional impact of how information is presented.

-Subtle differences in words–“discover” versus “find”, for example–have a different impact in sales and marketing than they do in more formal written content.
+Subtle differences in words –“discover” versus “find”, for example – have a different impact in sales and marketing than they do in more formal written content.
 Factoring in the additional layer of translation word choices, and the tone or intent of words can change dramatically beyond the original purpose.

 Marketing content does not automatically translate from one language to another.
 Even visual imagery can fall in the purview of the cross-cultural marketer.
-Lingerie, for instance, is promote differently in conservative countries than in the West.
+Lingerie, for instance, is promoted differently in conservative countries than in the West.
 LSPs are in the perfect position to expand their services into marketing, either as outside consultants or even agency-level providers.

 Essentially, their ability to localize is a human translator’s greatest differentiator.
 Whether that’s leveraged for eLearning localization or creating images for a website specifically geared towards a regional audience, this is where an LSP can still shine.